ZumVel/note_manager/README.md

   Functionality:
     All data (username, content, status, dates, list of titles) is combined into a dictionary.
     Data is displayed in a structured format.

+add_titles_loop.py
+  Functionality:
+    Allows the user to dynamically add any number of titles to the list.
+    The user can end the entry by entering a blank line.
+    Duplicate titles are not allowed.
+    All added titles are displayed in a structured format.